adrianblakey/slot-car-ecom/README.md

 The hardware design is good however we wanted something that could respond faster, and operate from a lower starting voltage, and operate at higher voltages and current.
 These capabilities are all captured in the [requirements document](https://github.com/adrianblakey/slot-car-ecom/blob/main/docs/slot-car-ecom-requirements.ods) that you'll find in the "docs" directory.

 Its cost is still a little too much for most people.
 The cost of electronics is a function of the parts' cost.
 A good rule of thumb is that the final cost of an assembled board is about 4 times the constituent parts' cost.
 Therefore, by making informed parts choices that might say save a cent or two while still optimizing performance, a much more cost effective design can be produced.
 We think we have done this.

-# The Files

-In this repo you'll find the complete set of KiCad files for the design in the directory AART11-2023-12-13_115145.
-We chose KiCad because it's freely available and there's plenty of information to describe how to use it.

-We installed a plugin into our KiCad that produces output (Gerbers and bom) that can be sent to JLCPCB to manufacture the part.
-(If I remember correctly) there is one defect in this that swaps the columns around in one of the csv files it produces (I'll be more specific about this in a longer post).
-These files are also checked in to the tree in "production".

-If you run the design through the design rules checker it'll give warning messages.
-I was always told "a warning is an error" - and needs to be addressed.
-Despite this advice you may ignore them - unless of course you'd like to provide us with a fix that'll correct the issues :-)

-There are 2 types of vias used in the pcb design.
-They differ in size to differentiate one type from the other.
-We asked JLCPCB about this before submitting the design because their order input only allows you to specify one type of via.

-The solution to this is to annotate the order in the PCB remarks field with something like: "0.3mm via holes are standard through-hole vias, namely: "Via Covering" Tented.
-The 11 vias with 0.35mm holes are the via-in-pad ones, namely: "Via Covering" Epoxy Filled & Capped".

-You also should select the option: "Confirm Production file" - as this puts the information in front of a real person for review.

-The AART is our partnership acronym.
-In the same way Pete/Bob/Richard called theirs SBM - we've given ours the catchy name: Adrian And Richard's Technology (AART) and it reflects the fact that it really is a work of art.
-Since Arseny (of ESCape32) had a large influence in the design it is also be an acronym for "Adrian, Arseny, (and) Richard's Technology".

-The board itself is called a Remora.
-Our first prototype was called this because it was a little add-on board for a commercial drone ESC (HAKRC BLHeli_32 Bit 35A 2-5S ESC) that clung to the top - a bit like the [remora fish](https://en.wikipedia.org/wiki/Remora) clings to a shark.
-Richard liked the name and persuaded me to keep it for the product - cause it sort of stuck and sticks to a slot car chassis I suppose.
-It's printed on the PCB - if you don't like it - well I hope you know what to do :-)

-There is also a [binary directory called "bin"](https://github.com/adrianblakey/slot-car-ecom/tree/main/bin) in git in which you'll find ESCape32 binaries built specifically for the part.
-There is a custom bootloader BOOT3_PA2_AUX_FAST_EXIT-rev2.bin and firmware build REMORA-rev0.bin.

-You can download the sources of ESCape32 and build them yourself assuming you have a suitable machine on which to do so.
-We build ours on an Arch Linux laptop - it only takes a few seconds to do.
-There are other Linux distros. that'll work fine and (guessing ... you can either: install cygwin on Windows or the [Linux Subsystem for Windows](https://learn.microsoft.com/en-us/windows/wsl/install) or suitable packages using brew on MacOS).

-Note: the CMake is configured to use the gnu arm cross compiler and it assumes it's running on an Intel machine despite the binary targets being for an arm binary.
-I made a half hearted effort to try to get it to run on a Apple Silcon Mac without the cross compiler - but failed.
-I am told it can run be run in a [UTM](https://mac.getutm.app/) virtual machine on MacOS - but I haven't tried yet.
-If you have success doing this we'd like instructions - please file a defect and tell us how, or submit a pull request in git.

-# Obtaining One For Yourself

-If you want one of these - you have a few choices, namely:

-  1. Ask us (nicely) for one.
-  2. Make one yourself.
-  3. And hopefully sometime in the future - call your favorite slot car parts vendor - maybe Betta in the UK, and maybe do-slot in Germany and in the USA(?)

-We should have a few flashed, tested and inventoried for our own use and to give to friends and family (neither Richard nor I have family that slot car race :-) - so I suppose half of that is a lie) If you are very nice to us and you are willing to be a tester and provide constructive feedback and suggestions I am pretty sure you'll get one.
-At some point the supply will run out and we might well have moved on to working on V2, V3 ... (there will be innovations).

-You can make one yourself.
-Everything is here to do that.
-It is not hard to do and you'll have some fun doing it and learn some new skills.
-If you want to make a lot and sell them - please do ...
-The basic steps to do so are: create an account on JLCPCB, upload some files from the production directory, possibly order missing parts, wait a while, optionally build a version of the firmware, flash the part with your own build or the one we supply, test it, put it in a chassis.

-We hope that some of the vendors want to get involved and see an opportunity to make and sell these at a profit.
-As you'll see there is some effort and cost involved for them to do that, so expect to pay a premium for a finished item.
-There's also maybe an opportunity say to create a third party marketplace for custom binaries, an eCom tester, a flashing jig etc.

-Once I can figure out how to create a proper WiKi on git - we'll provide some more detailed instructions for doing all this.

 # Slot Car Racing